mlswg/mls-architecture/draft-ietf-mls-architecture.md

 The protocol aims to be compatible with federated environments.
-While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations can interoperate to form federated systems if they use compatible authentication mechanisms, ciphersuites, application content, and infrastructure functionalities.
+While this document does not specify all necessary mechanisms required for federation, multiple MLS implementations can interoperate to form federated systems if they use compatible authentication mechanisms, cipher suites, application content, and infrastructure functionalities.
 Federation is described in more detail in
 {{?FEDERATION=I-D.ietf-mls-federation}}.